 An ounce of prevention is worth a thousand cures.
 This classic expression is never more appropriate than for the state of our overall wellness.
 Risks for a lot of health conditions can be reduced significantly, and in many cases, early diagnosis can save women’s lives.

-Generally, women fail to take into account their health, until it is too late.
+Generally, women fail to take into account their health until it is too late.
 Most women live a fast-paced life.
-We work, we manage our home, children, and husbands, and quite often, we forget about ourselves in the process.
-If we continue to do this, how can we live well into our 80s, have fun with our grandkids, travel the world, or just have the perfect time to take it easy and do anything we want in retirement, without any sickness and risk of demise from some fatal condition?
+We work and manage our home, children, and husbands, and quite often, we forget about ourselves in the process.
+If we continue to do this, how can we live well into our 80s, have fun with our grandkids, travel the world, or just have the perfect time to take it easy and do anything we want in retirement without any sickness and risk of demise from some fatal condition?

-Don't waste the numerous developments in technology and plethora of knowledge in modern day medicines that are available.
+Don't waste the numerous developments in technology and the plethora of knowledge in modern-day medicine that are available.
 Take advantage of them.
-They are there to make a long and healthful life totally possible.
+They are there to make a long and healthy life totally possible.

 Most Critical Health Concerns for Women

 Below, I discuss the top health issues or diseases affecting many women around the world.
 If you are concerned that you may have these health problems, do not hesitate to consult your doctor.